seouri/biv/implementation_plan.md

 **Objective**: Build biv.detect() to annotate the input DataFrame with boolean flag columns for BIVs using the specified methods, as per README.md API.

 **Files to Modify**:
-- `biv/core.py`: Add detect function with orchestrator logic.
+- `biv/api.py`: Add detect function with orchestrator logic (as per architecture.md).
 - `biv/__init__.py`: Expose detect.
 - `biv/methods/__init__.py`: Add registry for detectors.